-To find the meaning of denotation in two samples of on the Instagram account @jakarta_tourism posts, this study uses a syntagmatic study.
-In a syntagmatic study, this study utilizes the text from the captions of the two samples Instagram account @jakarta_tourism posts.
-Furthermore, this study patterned the content of text in the caption on two samples of Instagram account @jakarta_tourism posts and the meaning.
+This study uses a syntagmatic study to find the meaning of denotation in two samples on the Instagram account @jakarta_tourism posts.
+In a syntagmatic study, this study utilises the text from the captions of the two samples' Instagram account @jakarta_tourism posts.
+Furthermore, this study patterned text content in the caption on two samples of Instagram account @jakarta_tourism posts and the meaning.